MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createcontextvirtual.md

  - D3DKMT_CREATECONTEXTVIRTUAL
 ---

-# _D3DKMT_CREATECONTEXTVIRTUAL structure
+# D3DKMT_CREATECONTEXTVIRTUAL structure

 ## -description

-<b>D3DKMT_CREATECONTEXTVIRTUAL</b> is used with <a href="/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtcreatecontextvirtual">D3DKMTCreateContextVirtual</a> to create a kernel mode device context that supports virtual addressing.
+**D3DKMT_CREATECONTEXTVIRTUAL** is used with [**D3DKMTCreateContextVirtual**](nf-d3dkmthk-d3dkmtcreatecontextvirtual.md) to create a kernel-mode device context that supports virtual addressing.

 ## -struct-fields

 ### -field hDevice [in]

-A handle to the device.
+A handle to the device that owns the context being created.

 ### -field NodeOrdinal [in]